 The Health Through Housing (HTH) program is designed to rapidly expand the inventory of housing for people who are Chronically Homeless or At Risk of Chronic Homelessness.
-[Agency Name], a Washington non-profit organization, hereinafter referred to as the "Contractor", shall provide [XXX] Units of Permanent Supportive Housing for single adults with disabilities who are identified as meeting the Health Through Housing Chronically Homeless definition and need Permanent Supportive Housing in accordance with the terms and conditions described herein.
+[Agency Name], a Washington non-profit organization, hereinafter referred to as the "Contractor", shall provide [XXX] Units of Permanent Supportive Housing for eligible households who are highly vulnerable and disabled single adults who are identified as meeting the Health Through Housing Chronically Homeless definition and need Permanent Supportive Housing in accordance with the terms and conditions described herein.